Tourist Trap (1979 film): Casting

 The production did not appoint a casting director for the film, instead relying on independent talent agents to help cast the roles.
 Schmoeller said that $50,000 of the film's budget was dedicated to salary for the lead actor portraying the villain, Mr. Slausen.
 The role was offered to several older Hollywood actors, such as Jack Palance and Gig Young, but both turned the project down.
 Chuck Connors, who was the production crew's third choice for the role, finally accepted the role.

 According to Schmoeller, each of the actors in the film aside from Connors auditioned for their parts.
 Jocelyn Jones was cast as the female lead, Molly, after Schmoeller had seen some of her previous performances, while Tanya Roberts was given the role of Becky.
 Jon Van Ness and Robin Sherwood were given the roles of Jerry and Eileen, respectively.

-In order to avoid prematurely revealing the twist that Davey and Mr. Slausen are the same person who suffers from dissociative identity disorder, Chuck Connors is credited as playing Mr. Slausen under his real name, but his credit for Davey uses the pseudonym "Shailar Coby" (derived from the first and middle name of Schmoeller's son).
+In order to avoid prematurely revealing the twist that Davey and Mr. Slausen are the same person with dissociative identity disorder, Chuck Connors is credited as playing Mr. Slausen under his real name, but his credit for Davey uses the pseudonym "Shailar Coby" (derived from the first and middle name of Schmoeller's son).